The best of both worlds?

 As technology develops, it is becoming possible to improve production and safety.
 We might call this “optimisation”; that point where peak safety and maximum production intersect.

 Part of this process involves making the link between safety and reliability.
 If a machine is unreliable or difficult to interact with, this increases the probability of unsafe interactions to keep it running.
 A maintenance worker was killed in a factory in which I worked as a student.
 The root cause was due to the machine being difficult to re-start once it had been isolated to gain entry safely, so the worker climbed over the perimeter fence.
 Once the sensor that had caused the machine to stop was realigned, it restarted automatically, causing fatal injuries.
 It is clear to see that improving the reliability of that machine (in particular the manner in which it restarted) would not only have caused less downtime, but simultaneously made the machine safer.
 A safety system which causes problems for those who interact with the machine should be redesigned, or the motivation to defeat it will grow.
 The analogy I use is that a safety system is like a football referee.
 If they’re doing a really good job you don’t notice them.
-Neither should intervene unnecessarily.
+Neither should you intervene unnecessarily.

 A requirement for specialist equipment in order to fault find will increase the likelihood of a “night shift bypass” of the safety circuit that is too common and leads to further hazards.
 Modern, comprehensive safety systems are also self-checking, so that a series of faults do not accumulate which lead to the loss of the safety function.
 Accidents are often the result of a chain of smaller incidents, such as unnoticed component failure or bypasses, rather than a single large failure.